lsunncy/lsunncy/README.md

 this isn't being decorated well because all my layout photos are downloaded and can't be used in html formatting.... aww

-i like talking to people sometimes except i don't really come online. please be my friend my tumblr has a better layout and more information please go check it out
+i like talking to people sometimes except i don't really come online. please be my friend

+my tumblr has a better layout and more information please go check it out

+i get really dependent on other people sorry in advance if i int too much

 lsunncy on discord